learning2hash/learning2hash.github.io/_publications/chen2019object.markdown

 bibkey: chen2019object
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1912.08830'}
-tags: ['Deep', 'Benchmarks and Tools', 'Unimodal', 'Vector Indexing', 'Supervised']
+tags: ['Tools and Libraries', 'ANN Search']
 ---
 We introduce the task of 3D object localization in RGB-D scans using natural language descriptions.
 As input, we assume a point cloud of a scanned 3D scene